 Keep the shed in top-notch condition

 Although sheds intrinsically don’t add much value, a shed in poor condition can detract value or even be a deal breaker for home buyers.

-If it’s not fixed and maintained, Young says, it’s just going to become something the buyer has to deal with, either to fix it up themselves or remove it completely—and that could lower property value during the sale because the buyer might want to incorporate that cost into the purchase price.
+If it’s not fixed and maintained, Young says, it’ll become something the buyer has to deal with, either to fix it up themselves or remove it completely.
+And that could lower property value during the sale because the buyer might want to incorporate that cost into the purchase price.

 Use the most desirable materials to build your shed

 The materials used to build your shed should be tailored to the area.
 Typically, PVC sheds are more durable and a better idea, especially in locations that have a lot of adverse weather.
 But in Young’s market, sheds are generally made out of wood and have a ramp—the perfect place for someone to store a tractor or lawn tools.
 “If it’s made with the right materials, you’re going to increase the value,” Young said.